 - Have you ever been convicted of a relevant crime?

-Treating your Texas tenants respectfully, equally and fairly is key to the long-term success of your rental investment.
+Treating your Texas tenants respectfully, equally and fairly without any discrimination is key to the long-term success of your rental investment.

-We hope this article about the Texas Fair Housing Act was helpful for you!
+We hope this article about the Texas FHA was helpful for you!

 Disclaimer: Please note that this blog should not be used as a substitute for legal advice from a licensed attorney in Texas.
 Laws frequently change, and this post might not be updated at the time of your reading.